asntech/intervene/docs/modules.rst

    :header: "Option", "Description"
    :widths: 10, 80

-     "-h, ---help","To show the help message and exit" "-i","Input genomic regions in (BED/GTF/GFF) format or lists of genes/SNPs IDs.
+     "-h, --help","To show the help message and exit" "-i","Input genomic regions in (BED/GTF/GFF) format or lists of genes/SNPs IDs.
 For files in a directory use *.<extension>. e.g. *.bed"
 	 "--type","{genomic,list}.
 Type of input sets.
 Genomic regions or lists of genes/SNPs.
 Default is ``genomic``" "--names","Comma-separated list of names as labels for input files.
 Default is: --names=A,B,C,D,E,F"